 All games and practices go ahead rain or shine.
-The only exception is in the event of imminent thunderstorms.
+However there are some exceptions the most important being in the event of imminent thunderstorms.
 Please see Lightning Policy.

 Safe and responsible attitudes with respect to potential lightning strikes is of paramount importance at all THPFC events, whether these be games or practices.
 The official Canadian Soccer Association (CSA) Lightning Policy is intended to be considered in conjunction with our own specific THPFC policy.
 An excerpt from the 2008 CSA Referees Committee report on the subject of lightning is included below...

 "In the event of a potential lightning strike during a practice, the team officials present are expected to exert their “best judgement” and to curtail, suspend or cancel a practice in line with the CSA policy below."